ingadhoc/product/product_unique/README.rst

 Product Unique
 ==============

-Module to made "barcode" and "default_code" fields to be unique for products on the same company.
+Module to made "default_code" field to be unique for products on the same company.

 Installation
 ============